 Harrier is an open expedition boat for camp cruising and daysailing and rowing.
 She was designed for Ben Fuller, curator at the Penobscot Marine Museum.
 We worked together very closely on this design.
 His brief was for a double-ender that would perform very well both under sail and under oars while providing a seaworthy platform with room to carry two people and their gear for extended camp cruises or to daysail three.
 Did I forget to mention rowing?
-Ben is an avid oarsman and Harrier is set up to row singly or tandem, or either with a passenger.
+Ben is an avid rower and Harrier is set up to for single or tandem rowing, with or without a passenger/cox.

 A gallery of Katherine Mehls‘ photographs of Ran Tan can be found here.

-Photos from Launching Day at The Apprenticeshop in Rockland Maine.
+Photos from Ran Tan’s Launching Day at The Apprenticeshop in Rockland Maine.

 I’m frequently asked how Ben’s Ran Tan differs from the plans.
 This photo shows how the interior was worked out.
 You can see how the wide rail works and the seating laid out.
 The forward thwart captures the daggerboard case.
 The after thwart is removable, held down by a lanyard to the floorboards.
 It is just notched over the knees port and starboard.
 We find that it can be removed – even underway – with no effect on the rigidity of the structure.
 So, it’s handy not just for sleeping; but to provide space while sailing.